-Acute coronary syndrome (ACS) refers to an array of disease pathology covering ST-elevation myocardial infarction (STEMI), non-ST elevation myocardial ischemia (NSTEMI), and unstable angina.
-It is a subdivision of coronary heart disease (CHD), which is responsible for one-third of total deaths in people older than 35.
-CHD can be asymptomatic, but ACS is always symptomatic.
+Acute coronary syndrome (ACS) refers to a group of conditions that include ST-elevation myocardial infarction (STEMI), non-ST elevation myocardial infarction (NSTEMI), and unstable angina.
+It is a type of coronary heart disease (CHD), which is responsible for one-third of total deaths in people older than 35.
+Some forms of CHD can be asymptomatic, but ACS is always symptomatic.

 ACS is a manifestation of CHD (coronary heart disease) and usually a result of plaque disruption in coronary arteries (atherosclerosis).
 The common risk factors for the disease are smoking, hypertension, diabetes, hyperlipidemia, male sex, physical inactivity, family obesity, and poor nutritional practices.
 Cocaine abuse can also lead to vasospasm.
 A family history of early myocardial infarction (55 years of age) is also a high-risk factor.